Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 }
 ```

 But we have two problems.
 The `m_functions.push_back` operation can throw an exception if it needs to do some allocation (in case we didn't reserve enough space in the vector).
 Also, the construction of `std::function<void()>` could do the same if the lambda is big enough to hinder the small size optimization of `std::function` or if the implementation doesn't do this optimization.
+In these cases, the rollback function will not be in the list even if the operation it should rollback has already been executed.

 Instead we will use another way which tie together the function we want to execute and its rollback.